Gavin55555555555555/power-outage-predictor/README.md

 From our hypothesis test and exploratory data analysis, there appears to be some underlying differences in causes, location, and time for `minor`, `average`, or `extreme` power outages.
 Is it possible to predict if an outage is `minor`, `average`, or `extreme` from the other columns?
 If we can, then there must be some underlying differences between these outage categories.
 I will create an algorithm to do this.

 I aim to classify outages as either `minor`, `average`, or `extreme`.
-This is muliclass classification.
-I will use accuracy as the primary metric to grade my model's perfomance since the classes are not super unbalanced and accuracy easier to intrepret then other metrics.
+This is multiclass classification.
+I will use accuracy as the primary metric to grade my model's performance since the classes are not super unbalanced and accuracy easier to interpret than other metrics.
 However, I will also use F1 scores as well to grade performance.

+Anything that we would when the outage starts is information that I would know at the time of prediction.
+For example, geographical data, like the state where the outage occurred, economic data of that state, and population data.
+I would also probably know the rough time the outage started, like year, month, and approximate time of day.
+I would also probably know the cause of the outage at the time of prediction, especially if the outage was caused by a weather event, which most of the outages in this dataset are.

 ## Baseline Model
 For the baseline model, I used a Random Forest Classifier.
 I used 7 features.
 Of these seven, `"UTIL.CONTRI"`, `"TOTAL.CUSTOMERS"`, `"POPDEN_RURAL"`, and `"POPPCT_UC"` are quantitative variables.
 No additional processing was needed on these columns, so I passed them into the classifier directly.

 `"MONTH"` is an ordinal variable, but the dataset gave `"MONTH"` as an integer value already instead of using month names.
 I was also able to directly pass this into the classifier.

  `"CLIMATE.REGION"` and `"NERC.REGION"` are nominal variables.
-I OneHotEnconded them before passing them into the classifier.
+I OneHotEncoded them before passing them into the classifier.

  The model had an accuracy of 0.61 and a F1 Score of 0.62 Both of these metrics are fairly low, demonstrating poor model performance.